bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 ### TODO

-* [ ] Confirm that the combined .sol files are made up from the individual files correctly.
+* [ ] Confirm that the deployed source code is made up from the individual files correctly.

 <br />